 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-The Devil's Den 10 Miler is the 7th race in the Coldwell Banker Elite Grand Prix Series and one of the best 10 mile certified courses in Virginia.
+The Devil's Den 10 Miler is one of the best 10 mile races in Virginia!
+The DD10 is set in beautiful Culpeper, centrally located between Washington, DC, and Charlottesville nestled in the Piedmont River Valley.
+It is a Coldwell Banker Elite Grand Prix Series race.
 Starting and finishing in front of the Culpeper Sports Complex, the course is mostly flat with some rolling hills.
-The course is a loop with scenic views of the beautiful Culpeper countryside.
-There is plenty of close parking, electronic timing, and results are posted at the finish line and online.
-The Devil’s Den is the perfect training run for those fall marathons with plenty of room to run your own pace.
-Bring your friends and family to cheer you on then spend the afternoon exploring the historic town of Culpeper.
+The USATF certified course is a loop with scenic views of the beautiful Culpeper countryside.
+There is plenty of close parking, restrooms, and cold watermelon and snacks at the finish.